raitechnology/raims/README.md

 ## Running the Rai MS server

 The first task is to create the authentication keys for a service "test".
-The `gen_key` program creates and updates the configuration.
+The `ms_gen_key` program creates and updates the configuration.
 The user keys are what stored in the `user_X_svc_test.yaml` files and contain ECDH key pairs.
 The service is a ECDSA key pair and signs each user and stores the signatures in the `svc_test.yaml` file.
-The `run.yaml` contains the startup config.
+The `startup.yaml` contains the startup config.
 The `config.yaml` file includes all of the files in the config directory.

   ```